Configuring Edge WAF deployments using the Next-Gen WAF control panel

 Changing the percentage of traffic sent to the WAF

-You can control the amount of traffic inspected by the edge security service using the Enabled
+You can control the amount of traffic inspected by the Edge WAF using the Enabled dictionary key.
+This value is available in the Edge_Security dictionary and is automatically created when you attach a delivery service.

-Edge dictionary, your WAF will be enabled but won't inspect any traffic.
-If the value is set to 100, all traffic (100%) will be passed through the edge security service.
-If the value is less than 100, a random sample of the specified percentage will be sent through the edge security service.
+The default value is 0, with numbers greater than zero representing a percentage of the traffic being inspected.
+This means that unless you change the value of the Edge_Security Edge dictionary, your WAF will be enabled but won't inspect any traffic.
+If the value is set to 100, all traffic (100%) will be passed through the Edge WAF.
+If the value is less than 100, a random sample of the specified percentage will be sent through the Edge WAF.

 NOTE